hassaanshafqatt/reels-ui/DOCKER.md

 2. The Dockerfile includes Python and build tools
 3. Clear Docker cache: `docker system prune -a`

+#### Reproducible installs

+- This project uses npm with a committed `package-lock.json` for reproducible installs.
+The Dockerfile runs `npm ci` in the build stage.
+If you see "Lockfile not found" errors, ensure `package-lock.json` is committed.

+#### Native addons and host mismatch

+- Native addon mismatch (invalid ELF header) happens when `node_modules` from your host are copied into the image.
+Make sure `.dockerignore` excludes `node_modules` and `.next` so the image contains binaries built for the correct target.

 ### Container Not Starting

 Check the logs: